KallDozer/Project_Varns_Vazques_Weber/README.md

 ## Proposed Solution:

 To complete this experiment the researchers will conduct a study to identify a strategy to reduce traffic congestion that could be implemented in different cities across the world.
 For the purpose of this experiment we will use the Autobahn 10 in Germany.
 The researchers reviewed literature related to congestion and typical driving patterns of humans, examined existing data for traffic flow on and off of the Autobahn, and will analyze historical hotspots for traffic congestion.
-With this data we will create a model of the Autobahn, of vehicles (cars and trucks), and of drivers.
+With this data we will create a model of the Autobahn, of vehicles (cars), and of drivers.
 Once created we will run this model to identify key hotspots on the Autobahn and develop simple bypasses for alleviating this congestion.

 ## Contributions:
 + Our research should present a resilient approach/guidance for city-planner to fight the common traffic problems of congestion